wavesoft/CVMWeb/README.md

 ## Controlling the daemon from javascript

-There is a singleton daemon API object (CVMWebAPIDaemon) per plugin instance.
-You can access it via the core plugin's *daemon* property:
+If you need to start the daemon for your plugin you must first request access to the daemon-controlling object.
+To do so, use the **requestDaemonAccess()** function:

 	var o = document.getElementById('cvmweb'),
-		daemon = o.daemon;
+		daemon = o.requestDaemonAccess();

+The function will either return a *CVMWebAPIDaemon* instance or an numeric error code if something went wrong.

 Most of the times, you will only need to start the daemon.
 To do so, use the **start()** function:

 	// Start the daemon (if it's already running this function does nothing) daemon.start();

-You can check the status of the daemon via the **.status** property.
+You can also check the status of the daemon via the **.status** property.

 # Security considerations